laithanhdat/laithanhdat/README.md

 - 👋 Hi, I’m Steve
-- 👀 I’m interested in computer vision and the application of AI in CV
+- 👀 I’m interested in computer vision and the application of AI with CV
 - 🌱 I’m currently an undergraduate student in Vietnam
 - 📫 Reach me via fcx8nv@gmail.com